praxigento/damvitool/README.rst

 * Support for compound queries (both for REST API and UI)
 * Extremely flexible and powerful UI (query builder wizard) thanks to SmartClient library by Isomorphic
-* Columns summaries support
+* Support for column summaries
-* Unlimited resulting (sorted&filtered) grid export to CSV
+* Unlimited resulting grid (sorted&filtered) export to CSV file

 Resources
 =========